rafapolo/celohuobihack/README.md

 - Most friends-of-friends mediation solutions (as we have done some times) requires some hours-before R$ Real/BRL deposit and a later conversion and transfer with a variable price.
 The new Brazilian payment protocol changes that.
 - Many people just want a non-custodian fast service: Choose -> Pay in R$ -> and Receive the cryptocurrency or token in their own private wallet.

-For this Hackaton, we are experimenting with a 3-pillars system provided to the group above, re-routing a tiny part of this decentralized financial flows into *real impact* beyond crypto *per se*.
+For this Hackaton, we are experimenting with a 3-pillars system provided to the group above, re-routing a tiny part of this new decentralized financial flows into *real impact* beyond crypto *per se*.

 #### Vision

 When coinage was first introduced into the Greek world in the 7th century BC, it was not seen as an economic instrument so much as a magical charm, "*a talisman that could at will transform itself into any desirable or desired object.*" Today, 2800 years later, the notion that money is a tool to satisfy the individual's unlimited desires is still dominant.
-We hope to bring it more collectively-purposeful in the 2800 ahead.
+We hope to bring it more collectively-purposeful in the 2800 years ahead.

 As we write, the largest national crypto CEX in Brazil, with more than 1.5 million users, had a 24h trading volume of $4,345,824 from small investors.
 Basic maths shows us that *every day*, their users spend the equivalent to a minimum-wage paid to 300 people *for one year*, or hypothetically, beyond the pure individual speculation, this one-day crypto-flow of small investors could fund 20 people with spectacular skills together for two year to research and build *real impact* projects.
 Even a fraction of this crypto-exchanges flows could become relevant investments for Open Universities or ReFi Hacklabs.

 There is money!
 But the ways it is operated today makes it extremely concentrated in networks far from the urgent social and environmental needs.
 We are Celo Maximalists, in the sense of believing that there are beautiful ways to understand wealth and spread prosperity, as the new programmable monetary paradigm creates new economic models.
 We believe it is a question of exemplar collective organization and distributed awareness, potentially enabled by blockchain concepts, removing the barriers for better cooperation among financially-aware self-managed collectives.

-Changing time, we remember that some technologies can be revolutionary, as when on the 12th century Fibonacci published about the Hindu-Arabic numeral system, bringing light to the works of the 9th century mathematicians Al-Khwārizmī - "Algorithm" comes from his name - who translated older Sanskrit texts from the much older Hindu mathematician Aryabhata from the 5th century - one thousand years before the colonization of America - calculated Earth's circumference with an accuracy of 0.3% without clocks or telescopes, just using his own methods and numeric system based on phonetics.
+Changing time, we remember that some technologies can be revolutionary, as when on the 12th century Fibonacci published about the Hindu-Arabic numeral system, bringing light to the works of the 9th century mathematicians Al-Khwārizmī - "Algorithm" comes from his name - who translated older Sanskrit texts from the 5th century Hindu mathematician Aryabhata, who, one thousand years before the colonization of America, calculated Earth's circumference with an accuracy of 0.3% without clocks or telescopes, just using his own methods and numeric system based on phonetics.
 For more than one thousand years Europeans used Roman numerals, a non-decimal system making daily arithmetic almost impossible.
-Ca you imaginable in use today?
+Can you imaginable it in use today?
 In plain MMXXII.
 Obsolete, the Statistics Foundations came 5 centuries after the Hindu-Arabic numeral were introduced to Europeans, so, understanding our chances we could finally navigate into better luck.

 The full way around in non-linear hypertextual history, some researchers says the english word *cash* came from the Sanskrit unit of measure, Karṣa (कर्ष).
 In between, it was just in the the 13th century that Marco Polo described in his book of travels the surprising fiat money of the Yuan Dynasty; "*these pieces of paper are issued with as much solemnity and authority as if they were of pure gold or silver...and indeed everybody takes them readily*".